- A new hire training plan helps business leaders bring new hires up to speed and make them feel welcome at the company.

-Training is critical to make a new team member feel comfortable in their position while giving them the knowledge, tools, and skills they need to become a successful and productive member of your company.
+Training is critical to make new team members feel comfortable in their position while giving them the knowledge, tools, and skills they need to become successful and productive member of your company.
 An official new hire training plan ensures that training is comprehensive, thorough and effective.

 "Training of new hires is extremely important for the success of your business in order to reduce turnover of employees and remain productive during the onboarding process," Boatwright said.
 "If training isn't done well, it can frustrate new hires and cause them to leave soon after being hired – a costly problem.

 "Onboarding consists of the initial development of the skills needed to get started, then ongoing development will continue to really hone in on making sure they have all the knowledge and tools needed to do their job well," Boatwright added.
 "Once retention is achieved, you can separate the employee from the training program and allow them to work fully independently."

 Since an effective new hire training plan is such an essential part of growing a business, it is important to get it right and then iterate on that successful model as your business continues to grow.
 [Read related article: Employee Hiring Checklist]

 Key takeaway: New hire training plans reduce the time it takes for a new employee to get up to speed, the need for one-on-one instruction, and the costs associated with bringing on a new team member.